Transition (low bar-to-high bar)

 Stalder Shaposhnikova/Shaposh/Shap 1/2

 For a somewhat new skill, the Stalder Shaposhnikova with 1/2 turn has the odd condition of being named after nobody.
-Beginning in the latter half of the 2012 quadrennium, the skill began to be performed by a solid 20 million people nearly simultaneously.
-Yet, by that time it already existed in the code of points (listed as the same skill as the regular Stalder Shaposhnikova), having been performed and given a value as early as 2006, though not at name-able competitions.
+Beginning in the latter half of the 2009-2012 quadrennium, the skill began to be performed by a solid 20 million people nearly simultaneously.
+Yet, by that time, it already existed in the code of points and had been given a value.
 Subsequent gymnasts performing the skill therefore couldn’t get it named after themselves because it was already in the code.

 For the differences among the names, refer to: Shaposhatchev Dictionary